When you hear the words winter cocktails, what comes to mind? Festive names like the Candy Cane Martini or the Yule Mule?

 13. Yule Mule

-If you’re looking for a beautiful, holiday-themed drink that’ll brighten up any winter table, you have to try the yule mule.
+If you’re looking for a beautiful, holiday-themed drink that’ll brighten up any winter table, you must try the Yule Mule.

 It’s a lovely red and green cocktail garnished with rosemary and cranberries.